mavlink/qgc-user-guide/en/releases/stable_v3.2_long.md

 ## Plan View {#plan_view}

 ### Plan Files

-Previous version of QGC saved missions, geo-fences and rally points in separate files (**.mission**, **.fence**, **.rally**).
+Previous version of *QGroundControl* saved missions, geo-fences and rally points in separate files (**.mission**, **.fence**, **.rally**).
 QGC now save all information related to a flight plan into a single file called a *Plan File* with a file extension of **.plan**.

+Information about the format can be found in [Plan File Format](https://dev.qgroundcontrol.com/en/file_formats/plan.html) (QGC Developer Guide).

 ### Plan Toolbar

 ![Plan Toolbar](../../images/plan/PlanToolbar.jpg)

 The new Plan Toolbar is displayed at the top of the Plan View.
 It shows you information related to the currently selected waypoint as well as statistics for the entire mission.

-When you are connected to a vehicle it also show an *Upload* button which can be used to upload the plan to the vehicle.
+When you are connected to a vehicle it also show an **Upload** button which can be used to upload the plan to the vehicle.

 ### Mission Settings
 The *Mission Settings* panel allows you to specify values which apply to the entire mission, or settings you want to control right at the beginning of a mission.
 This is the first item in the mission list on the right of the screen.